Diagnostic procedures

 What is a universal sensor?

-Looking at low-cost sensors from non-recognised manufacturers, the most substantial differences are those you cannot see - lambda manufacture is a time-consuming process, taking a full two weeks from start to finish for each sensor.
+- Bargain basement budget sensors from non-recognised manufacturers, the most substantial differences are those you cannot see - lambda manufacture is a time-consuming process, taking a full two weeks from start to finish for each sensor.
 In order to cut costs, manufacturers of cheap sensors leave out some of the manufacturing stages in order to cut production time down to about a week.
 Such stages would include the fine polishing and grinding processes of the ceramic element (in order to ensure optimal accuracy) and some of the chemical additives designed to prolong the life of the sensor.
+All this cost-cutting affects the quality of the sensors output, and also dramatically shortens it's life.
+Buying a cheap sensor is a false economy, this is in common with other engine management components - we know of imitation Bosch parts such as airflow meters selling for a quarter of the price of the original item, but only lasting six months or so before needing replacement again.

-Differences are also apparant in the sensor head, its protrusion into the exhaust gas stream, and its protective cover, each tailored once again to individual applications.
+- Differences are also apparent in the sensor head, its protrusion into the exhaust gas stream, and its protective cover, each tailored once again to individual applications.
 The metal protection can has dozens of different configurations according to specific application.
 We have also had instances where incorrect universal type sensors have been fitted to incompatible vehicles, thus meaning that even after the new sensor is fitted, the ECU will still ignore its output ass unsuitable and adopt LOS ('limp-home') mode regardless.

-OBD-II vehicles (2000 on) may also register fault codes if sensor specifications are not to OE standards.
+- OBD-II vehicles (2000 on) may also register fault codes if sensor specifications are not to OE standards.
 For example, codes can be logged for heater resistance out of spec which it may well be on a non-OE sensor.
 Additionally, the manufacturer may make additional demands on the specification of any sensor, including internal details.

 Can I clean my old lambda sensor?